 - Official documentation of all nontraditional credit earned (College Level Examination Program or Defense Activity for Non-Traditional Education Support tests, military training, etc.)

-- Demonstration of competency on the Test of English as a Foreign Language, as necessary, if the student’s native language is not English.
+- Demonstration of competency on the Test of English as a Foreign Language is necessary if the student’s native language is not English.